laiamanda/laiamanda/README.md

 - 👋 Hi, I’m @laiamanda (she/her/hers)
 - 👀 I’m interested in web development, UX/UI, and cyber security.
 - 🌱 I’m currently learning TypeScript.
-I hope to learn TypeScript this year.
+I hope to improve my python and mySQL skills this year.
 - 💞️ I’m looking to collaborate on some fun projects this year.
-- 🏆 My goals, this year, is to land a full-time position, build more websites, and stay healthy.
+- 🏆 My 2022 goals is to build more projects, volunteer more, and stay healthy and happy.
-- 🥳 Did my first hackathon, finally learned React & TypeScript, made my cv, and landed my first job.
+- 🥳 In 2021, I did my first hackathon.
+Finally learned React & Vue, made my cv, and landed my first job.
 - 📫 You can reach me by going to: https://laiamanda.github.io/cv/

 <!---